Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control

 \section{Abstract}

-This paper presents novel methodologies for conducting practical differentially private (DP) estimation and inference in high-dimensional linear regression.
-We start by proposing a differentially private Bayesian Information Criterion (BIC) for selecting the unknown sparsity parameter in DP-Lasso, eliminating the need for prior knowledge of model sparsity, a requisite in the existing literature.
-Then we propose a differentially private debiased LASSO algorithm that enables privacy-preserving inference on regression parameters.
-Our proposed method enables accurate and private inference on the regression parameters by leveraging the inherent sparsity of high-dimensional linear regression models.
-Additionally, we address the issue of multiple testing in high-dimensional linear regression by introducing a differentially private multiple testing procedure that controls the false discovery rate (FDR).
+This paper proposes new methodologies for conducting practical differentially private (DP) estimation and inference in high-dimensional linear regression.
+We first introduce a DP Bayesian Information Criterion (DP-BIC) for selecting the unknown sparsity parameter in differentially private sparse linear regression (DP-SLR), eliminating the need for prior knowledge of model sparsity, which is a requisite in the existing literature.
+Next, we develop the DP debiased algorithm that enables privacy-preserving inference on a particular subset of regression parameters.
+Our proposed method enables privacy-preserving inference on the regression parameters by leveraging the inherent sparsity of high-dimensional linear regression models.
+Additionally, we address private feature selection by considering multiple testing in high-dimensional linear regression by introducing a DP multiple testing procedure that controls the false discovery rate (FDR).
 This allows for accurate and privacy-preserving identification of significant predictors in the regression model.
-Through extensive simulations and real data analysis, we demonstrate the efficacy of our proposed methods in conducting inference for high-dimensional linear models while safeguarding privacy and controlling the FDR.
+Through extensive simulations and real data analyses, we demonstrate the effectiveness of our proposed methods in conducting inference for high-dimensional linear models while safeguarding privacy and controlling the FDR.